-Spill Operations
+d) Spill Operations

-Within one year of issuance of the new license, Douglas PUD shall coordinate the annual HCP Project Fish Bypass/Spill Operations Plan with the Aquatic SWG and the GAP, using best available information to minimize the production of TDG during periods of spill.
-In consultation with the Wells HCP Coordinating Committee and Aquatic SWG, the spill operations plan will be reviewed and updated, as necessary.
+Within one year of issuance of the new license, Douglas PUD shall coordinate the annual HCP Project Fish Bypass/Spill Operations Plan with the GAP, using best available information to minimize the production of TDG during periods of spill.
+In consultation with the Wells HCP Coordinating Committee and ASWG, the spill operations plan will be reviewed and updated, as necessary.

-Compliance Schedule
+e) Compliance Schedule.